benvacha/mrkdwn/README.md

 ### Inline Code
 * Pairs of one or more backticks on the same line will be markuped to code tags.
-* Pairs of n backticks can contain groups of less than n backticks
+* Pairs of n backticks can contain groups of less than n backticks.
 * Most special characters, except `& # ;`, are markuped to their ascii representation.
-* Must contain at least one whitespace or non backtick character
+* Must contain at least one whitespace or non backtick character.

 ##### mrkdwn
 ```